ejnguyen1/cse15L-lab-report/lab-report4.md

 ## Step 3: Start the Timer
 Start the timer on your phone to time the next steps.
 ## Step 4: ssh
 Log into your ieng6 account using ssh.
-To do this, I typed <ssh cs15lwi23asa@ieng6.ucsd.edu> into my VSCode terminal and hit `<enter>`.
+To do this, I typed `ssh cs15lwi23asa@ieng6.ucsd.edu` into my terminal and hit `<enter>`.

 ![Image](https://user-images.githubusercontent.com/122569733/221290614-cb4ddd5d-797b-4dc0-9814-850b364169e1.png)